ctoec/care-4-kids-auto-notifier/docs/arch/application-flow_08-25-19.md

 ## Decision
 The team decided to create three surfaces in which work would intergrate at two points: United Way Database <--> Notification Generation <--> Notification Transmission.

-The touch point between United Way Database and Notification Generator is the `DocumentAssignedEvents` class.
+The touch point between United Way Database and Notification Generator is the `DocumentAssignedEventsRepository` class.
 The touch point between Notification Generator and Notification Transmission is the `NotificationQueue` class.

 `ActiveJob` and the `Twilio` client are wrapped in singleton classes, `NotificationSendJob` and `TwilioSender`, respectively, to ensure testability.